-There is a significant risk that climate-change related policy will create an economic environment wherein sufficient renewable energy power generation capacity is built such that higher operating cost natural gasfired power generation gets squeezed out of the market during peak renewable generation hours.
-This anticipated addition of low-cost renewable power might be predicted to cause a cyclicity in operation of gas fired power and thereby an increase in the average price of power such that continued operation of and investment in natural gas fired power occurs.
+There is a significant risk that climate-change related policy will create an economic environment wherein sufficient renewable energy power generation capacity is built such that higher operating cost natural gas-fired power generation gets squeezed out of the market during peak renewable generation hours.
+This anticipated addition of low-cost renewable power might be predicted to cause volatility in the operation of gas fired power and thereby increase the average price of power required to achieve the required rate of return for continued operation of and investment in natural gas fired power.